aryaethn/ZKHack-Puzzles/README.md

 **Solution**:
 - Complete analysis of the challenge data structure
 - Mathematical solution using linear algebra to recover blinding factors
-- Brute-force approach to find the target account (index 535)
+- Brute-force approach to find the target account
 - Successful reconstruction of the blinded polynomial
 - Full verification that the solution matches the given commitment and openings